Current Situation

 Technology Deployed

-Solution components include IoT sensors, wireless, big data analytics, processor capacity, memory, communication network module(s), device management software, and meter data management software
+Solution components including IoT sensors, wireless, big data/analytics, processor capacity, memory, communication network modules, device management software, and meter data management software (Digital twin technology is also being deployed for water network optimization.)

 Use Case Summary

-Smart NRW leverages technology to detect leakages earlier, prevent leaks, proactively fix and maintain equipment, and to pinpoint aberrant patterns in water usage to flag metering inaccuracies.
+Smart water management systems leverage technology to detect leakages and maintenance issues earlier, to proactively fix and maintain equipment, and to pinpoint aberrant patterns in water usage to flag metering inaccuracies and improve the service.